Unfriended: Dark Web

 Unfriended: Dark Web is a 2018 American screenlife horror film written and directed by Stephen Susco in his directorial debut.
 Shot as a computer screen film, it stars Colin Woodell, Rebecca Rittenhouse, Betty Gabriel, Connor Del Rio, Andrew Lees, Stephanie Nogueras, and Savira Windyani.
-It is a stand-alone sequel to the 2015 film Unfriended, as none of the previous films' events or characters are mentioned.
+It is a separate story from the 2014 film Unfriended, as none of the previous film's events or characters are mentioned.
 The plot follows a group of friends who find a laptop that has access to the dark web, only to realize they are being watched by the original owners, a group of cybercriminal hackers.

-The film had its world premiere at the South by Southwest festival on March 9, 2018, and was theatrically released in the United States on July 20, 2018, by Universal Pictures' OTL Releasing and Blumhouse Productions' BH Tilt.
-The film received mixed reviews from critics and has grossed $16 million worldwide, against a production budget of $1 million.
+The film had its world premiere at the South by Southwest festival on March 10, 2018, and was theatrically released in the United States on July 20, 2018, by Universal Pictures' OTL Releasing and Blumhouse Productions' BH Tilt.
+The film received mixed reviews from critics and grossed $16.4 million worldwide, against a production budget of $1 million.